jstodd867/unearthing-other-worlds/README.md

 ### Visualizations

-The code for producing this visualizations are in the EDA notebook, with underlying functions in the plots.py file of the src directory.
+The code for producing these visualizations are in the EDA notebook, with underlying functions in the plots.py file of the src directory.

 #### Detection Methods
-The first element of this dataset that I explored was the breakdown of discovery methods across the confirmed exoplanets.
+The first thing I explored was the breakdown of discovery methods across the confirmed exoplanets.
 The bar chart, below, shows that the clear leader in terms of number of detections is the transit method.
 <img src="https://github.com/jstodd867/unearthing-other-worlds/blob/main/images/detection_bar_chart.png">

 Diving a little deeper, I was curious to investigate applications of the detection methods over time.
 As can be seen in the previous plot, there are a number of detection methods but only a handful of them surpass 50 detections.
 The next plot features the four methods that exceed this threshold, illustrating their contributions to exoplanet detections over time.